 Risotto is one of those comfort food dishes many people miss when they start a keto diet.
 At least I missed it a lot!

-The thing is, regular rice is extremely starchy and high in carbohydrates.
-One portion of traditional risotto can easily contain up to 45 grams of net carbs!
+The thing is, risotto rice is extremely starchy and high in carbohydrates.
+One portion can easily contain up to 45 grams of net carbs.

 Chicken - Mini fillets work best here.
 They are thin and cook quickly.

 Cauliflower - Make sure it is fresh.
 I blend mine in a food processor, but you can also use a box grater.

 Butter and parmesan - I added butter for that rich and creamy risotto taste.

 Herbs and spices - Fresh garlic, sage and thyme will elevate this dish.
 If you are using dried thyme, reduce the amount to 1 teaspoon.

 White wine and chicken broth - Choose a dry white wine.
 This can be replaced with more broth.